mariaalouisaa/wordle-copycat/README.md

 The task given is to complete an issue in this repo, which I have created based one what the user story would be for Wordle.

 I have chosen to tackle Issue #1 to create the instructions.
 They appear on load, ontop of all other elements on the page, and can be closed and reopened.

-I have used DOM manipulation, onClick Event Listeners and add & remove class via JS.
+I have used DOM manipulation, onClick Event Listeners and added & removed classes via JS.

-I have also decided to tackle Isse #6 Statistics on pop-up.
+I have also decided to tackle Issue #6 Statistics on pop-up.
 This element too can be opened and closed.
-I have used JavaScript .Date() Objects and setInterval() to display a countdown.
+An addition to the same features in the instructions pop-up I have used JavaScript .Date() Objects and setInterval() to display a countdown.

 Hosted on Github Pages **Soon to be linked**